Modeling holographic dark energy with particle and future horizons: Thermodynamics

-As found previously, from Eq. (\ref{eq:tempdark}) the temperature associated to the dark energy sector will be positive always that $Q > 0$, therefore we now follow the line of reasoning of Refs. \cite{termo3, lima1, saridakis, cruzlepeodintsov}, which requires the introduction of chemical potential in order to solve the problem of negative entropy.
+As found previously, from Eq. (\ref{eq:tempdark}) we can observe that the temperature associated to the dark energy sector will be always positive, therefore we now follow the line of reasoning of Refs. \cite{termo3, lima1, saridakis, cruzlepeodintsov}, which requires the introduction of chemical potential in order to solve the problem of negative entropy.
 Given that we are considering the interacting scheme we have entropy production, as can be seen in Eq. (\ref{eq:interaction}).
 In Ref. \cite{maartens} it is established that when no other effects are considered in the fluid; the particle production must contribute to the generation of entropy, i.e., we have non conservation of the particle number, $n$.
+Once that the number of particles of a system it is included in the thermodynamics description, we must take into account the role of the chemical potential.
 If we have a particle production rate given as, $\nu$, the non conservation condition can be written as follows

 where $nV = N$, being $V$ the volume containing $N$-particles, and the chemical potential, $\mu$, it is introduced by the expression \cite{callen}